Everyone wants to know…

 Dragons has built a foundation of exceptional in-country support in the countries where we operate.
 We hire instructional staff and regional Program Directors that know each country intimately and closely monitor security concerns through reports, media, and personal conversations within their networks.
-Primarily, we rely on our own in-country contacts: the people with whom we set up our program components , the current instructors with whom we work, and the 400+ past instructors who now work in foreign governments, for the UN, as university professors, as NGO managers, and foreign consultants.
+Primarily, we rely on our own in-country contacts: the people with whom we set up our program components, the current field staff with whom we work, and the 400+ past field staff who now work in foreign governments, for the UN, as university professors, as NGO managers, and as foreign consultants.
 Because we work with small groups and staff our programs with professionals who bring considerable in-country knowledge, we maintain extraordinary mobility and dynamism.
 We can easily change course at a moment’s notice, and we always maintain contingency options.
-We also regularly receive reports from International SOS Control Risks, and consult with the U.S. Overseas Advisory Council.
+We also regularly receive reports from International SOS, and consult with the U.S. Overseas Advisory Council.

 HOW LONG HAS DRAGONS BEEN RUNNING PROGRAMS, WHAT IS YOUR SAFETY RECORD, AND WHAT ARE YOUR BIGGEST SAFETY CONCERNS?

 Dragons has been running international programs since 1993.
 With more than 200,000 participant-days in the field, we have worked through a vast variety of unique challenges from gastrointestinal illness to earthquakes.
 In each instance, we’ve managed the issue with an uncompromising commitment to providing the best care available.
 While inherent risks exist in our programs, we have supported thousands of students in traveling safely through high mountain passes, busy cities, or homestays in remote villages.
 The greatest advantage of working with small groups and experienced instructors is that we can easily respond to changes in students’ health, local weather, local political realities, or other hazards.
 We have developed both solid strategies for preemptively dealing with medical issues, and tightly rehearsed strategies for managing emergencies should they occur.
-We are concerned with keeping students’ stomachs healthy; we are concerned with transportation safety; we are concerned with gender safety issues; we are concerned with political safety; and we are concerned with students’ emotional safety.
-Through careful assessments of region, course planning, staffing, staff training, and student tone-setting, we minimize the potential for incidents issues to occur.
+Through careful assessments of the region, course planning, staffing, staff training, and student tone-setting, we minimize the potential for incidents issues to occur.
 When incidents do occur, our instructors work in consort with our Program Directors and Emergency Response team to respond.
 Dragons has an exceptional safety record, and we are candid with participants about potential risks and the history of our responses to in-field health and safety issues.